harjot2222/Youtube_Comments_Sent_Ananlysis/README.md

 GROQ + LLaMA 3

+Hugging Face Transformers

 💡 Future Enhancements
-🎯 Sentiment filtering (show only positive/negative)
+🎯 Sentiment filter (Positive / Negative toggle)

-📊 Time-series sentiment trends
+📊 Time-series trend analysis

 🧵 Threaded comment analysis

-🌍 Multi-language support
+🌍 Multi-language translation support

+🧠 Topic modeling for clustering comment themes

 🤝 Contributions Welcome!
-Pull requests, feature suggestions, or issues — all are welcome!
+Pull requests, issues, and ideas are welcome!
-Let’s improve it together 💥
+Let’s build something insightful and impactful together 💥

-⭐ If you found this useful, give it a star!
+⭐ If you find this project helpful, give it a star!
-It helps others discover the project 🌟
+It helps others discover and use it 🌟

-yaml
-Copy
-Edit

----

-Let me know if you'd like me to:
-- Add a `requirements.txt`
-- Generate demo screenshots or a GIF preview
-- Help you deploy to **Streamlit Cloud** or **Render**